When to Consider Crowns and Bridges for Restoring Your Smile

 Dental bridges are an effective way to replace missing teeth.
 They consist of a false tooth, usually made from ceramic or porcelain, and two crowns – one on either side.
 The false tooth is then secured in place by the crowns, providing support and restoring the gap left by the missing tooth.

-The exact process for getting dental crown and bridges will depend on your particular case.
+The exact process for getting dental crowns and bridges will depend on your particular case.
 However, it usually involves a few trips to the dentist in Oak Forest.
 First, they will take an impression of your mouth to make sure the dental prosthetic is made to fit perfectly.
 Then, they will prepare and shape the teeth that are being covered by the crowns or bridges.
 Finally, they will place the prosthetic in your mouth and make any necessary adjustments.

 Benefits of Dental Crowns & Bridges